 Age of Majority

 Students who reach 18 years of age and wish to conduct their own school business can pick up a form in the Attendance Office.
-Once filled out and signed, all school business will be conducted exclusively with the student.
+Once filled out and signed by both student and parent, all school business will be conducted exclusively with the student.
 The parent/guardian will not be contacted about attendance, grades, credit, removal from class, etc. unless requested by student.

 Each classroom instructor has rules concerning whether breaks are possible.
 Students who are given breaks need to remember that it is a privilege that will continue only if they act in an orderly and quiet manner while on break and return to the classroom at the designated time.
 A business-like atmosphere should be maintained in hallways and the Commons Area.
 Students are to remain inside the building during breaks.